 The course is a continuation of the course Introduction to social science research methods.
-The objective is to give students a comprehensive introduction to some of the main the statistical techniques that fall under the heading of econometrics.
+The objective is to give students a comprehensive introduction to some of the main statistical techniques that fall under the heading of econometrics.
 In particular, the emphasis is on linear regression analysis and its extensions.

-Application is the key word for the course.
-The instructor will demonstrate the statistical analyses in class and the students will replicate these in a “computer room” after class under supervision.
+Application is the keyword for the course.
+The instructor will demonstrate the statistical analyses in class, and the students will replicate these in a “computer room” after class under supervision.
 As the first part of a mandatory hand-in (or term paper), students will in groups (up to 5) gather their own data for an econometrics project.
 The second part of this hand-in/term paper, carried out in pairs, consist of demonstrating the various “tricks of the trade” covered during the course.
 The evaluation of the hand-in/term paper emphasizes clarity and ability to reason in the presentation of results.

 An introductory course in social science research methods; an introductory course in calculus/mathematics and statistics (advisable)

 To view the course material for ØKA2005 Introductory Econometrics, please search here.
 Do notice that the overview might not be available until a few weeks before the official semester start.

 Knowledge(upon completion of the course, the students should be able to):

 - Describe the general research process in an econometrics project